optakt/optakt.github.io/content/knowledge/flare_architecure.md

 Ethereum's developers can quickly build on Avalanche as Solidity works out-of-the-box.

 A key difference between Avalanche and other decentralized networks is the consensus protocol.
-The Avalanche protocol employs a novel approach to a consensus to achieve its strong safety guarantees, quick finality, and high-throughput without compromising decentralization.
+The Avalanche protocol employs a novel approach to a consensus to achieve its strong safety guarantees, quick finality, and high throughput without compromising decentralization.

-The purpose of Avalanche platform:
+The purpose of the Avalanche platform:

 * creation of subnets and blockchains tied to the main Avalanche network for general and corporate purposes;
 * creation and hosting of decentralized applications;